harihaysrun/03-sc/README.md

 ![sitemap](readme/backend.jpg)

 As the admin, you have access to all pages and are able to add or remove employees.
-As the manager, you are able to view everything except the employees section.
+As the manager, you are able to view everything except the employees page.
 The employees icon/tab will appear depending on the role you signed in as.

-The chosen colours are very self-explanatory – blue for the sky & sea and yellow for the sun.
+The chosen colours are very self-explanatory – blue for the sky & sea, yellow for the sun and black to neutralise the bright colours.

 [Here's](https://www.figma.com/file/QsHGWWdaYlQrsi3Zb0LeO0/sunny-central?node-id=0%3A1) the wireframes for the back & front end.
 I wanted the admin portal to have a dashboard feel to it so I've included a sidebar on the left.
 On the dashboard, there will be a quick display of how many products, customers, orders and enquiries there are so you'll be able to know everything at a glance.